Jonathan Hickman

 Jonathan Hickman is an American comic book writer and artist, best known for his creator-owned series The Nightly News, The Manhattan Projects and East of West, as well as his lengthy stints as a writer on Marvel's Fantastic Four, The Avengers and New Avengers.
 Hickman's other notable work at Marvel includes the S.H.I.E.L.D. limited series, the creation of the Fantastic Four spin-off title FF, as well as two crossover limited series, Infinity and Secret Wars, both of which acted as centerpieces for the eponymous company-wide crossover storylines.

-Between 2019 and 2021, Hickman spearheaded the "Dawn of X", a relaunch of various X-Men-related titles for which he provided the core storyline and concepts.
+Between 2019 and 2021, Hickman spearheaded the Dawn of X, a relaunch of various X-Men-related titles for which he provided the core storyline and concepts.
 This relaunch began the Krakoan Age of which Hickman was the early main architect.
 This relaunch began with the dual comic book miniseries House of X and Powers of X written by Hickman.

 In 2023, Hickman also helped spearhead the relaunch of the Ultimate Universe, kicked off with the four-issue miniseries Ultimate Invasion written by Hickman, and since 2024, he is writing a rebooted Ultimate Spider-Man.

-As part of his Marvel work, Hickman co-created the characters of the Black Order and its members, Ebony Maw, Corvus Glaive, Proxima Midnight, Black Dwarf, and Supergiant.
+As part of his Marvel work, Hickman co-created Black Order, a group of alien warriors who serve the supervillain Thanos, consisting of Ebony Maw, Corvus Glaive, Proxima Midnight, Black Dwarf, and Supergiant.

 Early life

 Jonathan Hickman was born and raised in South Carolina.
 He graduated from South Florence High School in Florence, South Carolina.
-After high school, Hickman earned a degree in Architecture.
+After high school, Hickman earned a degree in Architecture from Clemson University.